 Now the Lord was with Judah, and they took possession of the hill country; but they could not drive out the inhabitants of the valley because they had iron chariots.
 (Judges 1:19 NASB)

 There are two possible refutations to this accusation.
 1) The original Bible did not have chapter and verse numbers both of which were added much later in order to make it easier to locate specific verses or remember where they are.
 However, there are numerous instances in which the break has been put in most inappropriate places separating material that should have been grouped together.
 These artificial breaks interrupt what was otherwise a single subject or chain of thought.
 It is therefore entirely possible that verses 18 and 19 should not have been separated.
 Read them as one.

 And Judah took Gaza with its territory and Ashkelon with its territory and Ekron with its territory.
 Now the Lord was with Judah.
 And they took possession of the hill country; but they could not drive out the inhabitants of the valley because they had iron chariots.
 Judges 1:18-19 NASB

 In other words, the Lord was with Judah when he took Gaza and Ashkelon, but not with him when he came against the inhabitants of the valley.
 There may be some support for this in Joshua 17:18, in which he tells three of the tribes that the "hill country" would be theirs.

 but the hill country shall be yours.
 For though it is a forest, you shall clear it, and to its farthest borders it shall be yours; for you shall drive out the Canaanites, even though they have chariots of iron and though they are strong."
 (Joshua 17:18 NASB)

-While we cannot be dogmatic about this being the right explanation, it is just plain silly to believe that a book which, from cover to cover, loudly and repeatedly proclaims an all powerful God but, in one isolated verse, admits He could be defeated by iron chariots.
+While we cannot be dogmatic about this being the right explanation it is just plain silly to believe that a book that, from cover to cover, repeatedly proclaims an all powerful God but in one isolated verse admits He could be defeated by iron chariots.

 Alleged Scientific Discrepancies